Lacrymology/states/salt/archive/server/doc/usage.rst

 I am going to install on the same machine that is running Salt::

-  salt q-configs state.sls salt.archive -v
+  salt myminion state.sls salt.archive -v

 This only create the `salt_archive` user and the directory (`/var/lib/salt_archive/`) to hold the data.

 To start syncing, run the following command::

-  salt q-configs state.sls salt.archive.server -v
+  salt myminion state.sls salt.archive.server -v

 After that, you can access to the `web <http://q-archive.robotinfra.com>`_ to see all the packages that was synced.

 To add a "file age" check to the Nagios::

-  salt q-configs state.sls salt.archive.server.nrpe -v
+  salt myminion state.sls salt.archive.server.nrpe -v

 An example when running from the command line::